antirez/lua-cmsgpack/README.md

 This library was written by Salvatore Sanfilippo for Redis, but is maintained as a separated project by the author.

-Some of the test vectors in "test.lua" are obtained from the Javascript MessagePack-JS library (https://github.com/cuzic/MessagePack-JS).
+Some of the test vectors in "test.lua" are obtained from the Javascript [MessagePack-JS library](https://github.com/cuzic/MessagePack-JS).